FSR™ Ray Regeneration 1.1.0

 The templated ffx_api.hpp allows chaining multiple inputs together as variable arguments.

-This enables concise calls for different signal configurations.
+This enables concise calls for the different signal configurations.

 Example: 4 signals + dominant light